Series FAQ

 Read the Innovation comic series Nightmares on Elm Street.

-Q: In the Nightmare Never Ends book there is an article and map written by Andy Mangels stating that Freddy lived at 1665 Elm Street and not 1428 Elm Street like the films imply.
+Q: Did Freddy live at 1665 Elm Street and not 1428 Elm Street like the films imply?
 What’s this about?

 Q: What is considered canon for the Nightmare series?